raj2820/raj2820/README.md

-- 👋 Hi, I’m Raj Shinde , I'm an aspiring Software Developer.
+- 👋 Hi, I’m Raj Shinde , A motivated software developer from Masai School.
+With 1200+ hours of coding with 9-9-6 curriculum that means 9am to 9pm 6Days a week over 8 months of intensive training at Masai School, seeking a full-time software developer position to deliver solutions to business needs.
+I am proficient in JAVA, JavaScript, and related web technologies specializing in JAVA Backend..
 - 🌱 I’m currently learning :- Java Backend at Masai School.
 - 📫 How to reach me 📧:- rajshinde2820@gmail.com